Skip to main content

 2 mentions Positive Neutral Negative

-While the game aims to create an atmospheric and emotional experience reminiscent of "Stillness of the Wind," many players report a lack of emotional attachment to the characters and setting, resulting in a diminished investment in the narrative and its outcomes.
+While the game aims to create an atmospheric and emotional experience reminiscent of "Stillness of the Wind," many players report a lack of emotional attachment to the characters and setting, resulting in minimal investment in the narrative's outcome.

 • “It is trying to be an atmospheric, emotional game, more like the stillness of the wind.”